Joseferrw80/dicom_viewer/README.md

 # dicom_viewer
-Dicom viewer and analyzer dedicated for CT scan with features like MPR, automation, measurement of distance, areas, angles, etc
+Dicom viewer and analyzer dedicated for CT scan dicom images with features like MPR, automation, measurement of distance, areas, angles, etc.
+The user will login into the system.
+Then will select a "Project" then a "worklist".
+Each project can have multiple worklist.
+Each worklist contains CT images to be analyzed.
+In this way a set of images belongs to a project and to a worklist.
+Diferent projects can be diffeent departments in the hospital or practice for example: Proyect_1 is Cardiology where contains several worlist like: coronary cases, structural heart cases, or pediatric cases.